W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 It is pointless to believe that controlling the outcome of misthought can result in healing.
 ²When you are fearful, you have chosen wrongly.
 ³Fear coming from your wrong choice, is why you feel responsible for being fearful.
-⁴You must change your mind, not your behaviour, and changing your mind *is* a matter of willingness.
+⁴You must change your mind, not your behavior, and changing your mind *is* a matter of willingness.
 ⁵You do not need guidance except at the mind level.
 ⁶Correction belongs only at the level where change is possible.
 ⁷Change does not mean anything at the symptom level, where correction cannot work.
 :::

 ::: details Simplified
-Behaviour and fear are the outcomes of misthought.
+behavior and fear are the outcomes of misthought.
 Correction and healing can only occur at the level of mind.
 Be willing to change your mind.
 Your mind needs guidance.